legendu-net/blog/en/content/2015/05/ipython-is-the-best-shell/ipython-is-the-best-shell.markdown

         ?os.*dir*

 ## Shell

+1. It is well known that
+    `echo $?` prints the exit code of the last command in shell.
+    Notice that this does NOT work as expected in IPython shell!!

 1. If you run a shell command, it is suggested that you always prefix it with `!`